dustinpfister/blog_posts/_posts/express-send.md

 ## 2 - Express send string

+For the most part the res.send method is used to just send a simple string message when it comes to very simple, basic express.js examples.
+However it is not such a bad choice when it comes to making a far more advanced project with express as well.
+It is just that there are of course alternatives.
+For example if I am doing something with ejs templates I would often use res.render in conjunction with an ejs template file, and an object that contains data that will be used in that template.

+However if I do just simply want to send a plain text string as a response to a request then of course the res.send method gets the job done just fine.

 ```js
 let express = require('express'),
 app = express();
 app.get('/', (req, res) => res.send('foo'));
 app.listen(8080);
 ```

+There is often more to a response then just the content that is sent though.
+In some cases I might want to set a status header before hand, and also the question of sending objects and files as well.
+In some cases the res.send method can still be used, just not by itself.
+In other cases another method should really be used over res.send as well, so lets continue with some more examples.

 ## 3 - Express send Number